djlampert/PyHSPF/readme.md

-PyHSPF, Version 0.1.17

-Developed by David J. Lampert and May M. Wu, Argonne National Laboratory
+**PyHSPF**

-**Summary:** PyHSPF contains Python extensions to the Hydrological Simulation Program in Fortran (HSPF), including classes for gathering input data, building input files, performing simulations, postprocessing results, calibrating hydrology process parameters, and forecasting climate and land use change effects on water resources.
+PyHSPF contains Python extensions to the Hydrological Simulation Program in Fortran (HSPF), including classes for gathering input data, building input files, performing simulations, postprocessing results, calibrating hydrology process parameters, and forecasting climate and land use change effects on water resources.
 Flowline and catchment data for a stream network, land use data for the stream reach subbasins, time series data of climate parameters, and hydrology parameters for each land use category/subbasin are needed to use HSPF.
-These data sources can be supplied externally as needed (e.g., using Python extensions for geographic information systems (GIS) software).
-Alternatively, a series of preprocessing classes and routines were developed for a number of databases including:
+The data can be supplied externally as needed (e.g., using Python extensions for various classes of data) or using PyHSPF's preprocessing classes.
+Tools have developed to interact with data from the following databases:

 - National Hydrography Dataset Plus Version 2 (NHDPlus)
 - National Water Information System (NWIS)